 In commercial real estate, it’s important to understand that the area for pro-rata share calculations can be restricted.
 This area may only include part of a building or the total square footage of several buildings.

-This means tenants in different spaces, such as retail or office units, may have varying defined areas, which can affect their pro-rata share calculations differently.
-Therefore, a thorough review of the lease is essential for understanding how the defined area is determined.
+This means tenants in different spaces, such as retail or office units, may have varying defined areas.
+These differences can affect their pro-rata share calculations in unique ways.
+Therefore, a thorough review of the lease is essential for understanding how to determine the defined area for each tenant and property.

 Maintaining precision when calculating the pro-rata share in commercial real estate is essential.
-Accurately estimating the pro-rata share ensures that each tenant pays a fair and equitable portion of operational costs.
+Accurately estimating the pro-rata share ensures that each tenant pays a fair portion of operational costs.

 Overpayments can strain a tenant’s cash flow, and the reconciliation and reimbursement process can be a hassle.
-On the other hand, underpayments may create a huge financial burden for tenants if landlords discover discrepancies and demand compensation for the shortfall.
+On the other hand, underpayments may also create a huge financial burden for tenants.
+If landlords discover discrepancies after the fact and demand compensation, tenants may be unprepared to pay.
 This can impact not just one expense but potentially many.
 To prevent such issues, it is smart to check the lease and thoroughly calculate the pro-rata share upfront.

 Calculate Your Pro-Rata with STRATAFOLIO

-STRATAFOLIO effectively tracks your building’s size, the specific space occupied by each tenant, and any applicable rules regarding common area maintenance (CAM) charges.
-You can ensure that the allocation of the operating expenses accurately reflects each tenant’s lease agreements.
+STRATAFOLIO effectively tracks your building’s size, the specific space occupied by each tenant, and any applicable rules regarding CAM charges.
+You can always be sure that the allocation of the operating expenses accurately reflects each tenant’s lease agreements.

-Suppose you’re ready to streamline your CAM charge management.
-Learn why neglecting CAM reconciliation can have a devastating financial impact on both landlords and tenants in commercial properties.
+Are you ready to streamline your CAM charge management and improve your pro-rata calculations?
+Learn why neglecting CAM reconciliation can have a devastating financial impact on income generation for both landlords and tenants in commercial properties.

 Schedule a demo to use our CAM 1-click functionality.
 This allows users to complete their CAM reconciliations easily and efficiently.
-It is based on data from QuickBooks, so there is no manual calculation.
+It is based on data from QuickBooks, so you don’t have to do any manual calculation.
 Don’t miss the opportunity to enhance your commercial property management experience!